ElishaMayer/Image-Render-Engine/README.md

 The program gets a XML file with a description about the scene and renders a picture from it.

 # How it Works
 In order to render a picture you need to define a scene.
-Basicly a scene is a camera in 3D with one or more of the folloing objects and lights:
+Basicly, a scene is a camera in 3D with one or more of the folloing objects and lights:
 1. Plane
 2. Triangle
 3. Sphere